Previous dayMarch 17, 2026Next day

 7.7 km---✓ ReviewedUSGS →

-On March 17, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 110 km N of Yakutat, Alaska at 22:24 UTC.
-Coming 20 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 7.7 km, the event was shallow crustal.
+At 22:24 UTC on March 17, 2026, a magnitude 2.0 tremor occurred 110 km N of Yakutat, Alaska.
+It arrived roughly 20 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The event originated approximately 7.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.531°, -139.957°.
+The epicenter is at 60.531°, -139.957°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17